gridMAster Help

 The tabs on the left hand side of the window give access to the available functions of the plugin.
 More details of each function are available on this page.

-Radial Selection
+Shape Selection

-This gives the user the ability to create a 'radial' or 'polar' selection of fixtures in the selection grid, providing the ability to create circular or radial effects based on the selection grid and MAtricks settings.
+This gives the user the ability to create a 'radial' or 'polar' selection of fixtures in the selection grid, providing the ability to create various shaped effects based on the selection grid and MAtricks settings.
 The plugin uses fixture position data either from the 3d fixture location in the patch, or from an existing selection grid.
 The grid is then transformed into angular, or rotational position in the x direction on the grid, and the radial position (distance from centre) in the y direction.
 The Z axis is not used, however if the selected fixtures already have z axis information in the selection grid, this information is retained.

 To give an example, consider a 30x30 grid of fixtures, arranged here in the X and Z plane (viewed from the front in the 3D window):